-As the most part of restrictions established by government to the movement of people have ended in June, domestic and European flights, passenger national transport by railway, transport by sea, as well as accommodation services, amusement parks, ski lifts, national parks, zoological and botanical gardens and bathing establishments are again accessible to families, while remaining significant limitations due to the need to respect the social distancing that have reduced their use (no longer zeroed).
-In July, to this list of service package holidays with domestic and European destinations have been added.
+As the most part of restrictions established by government to the movement of people have ended in June, European and domestic flights, passenger national transport by railway, transport by sea, as well as accommodation services, amusement parks, ski lifts, national parks, zoological and botanical gardens, package holidays with domestic and European destinations and bathing establishments are again accessible to families, while remaining significant limitations due to the need to respect the social distancing that have reduced their use (no longer zeroed).
 For these groups of products the prices collected in advance have been used (even if submitted, when feasible, to a further check close to the date of use).

-All of these choices have been confirmed for the month of August, with the exception of European flights.
+All these choices were confirmed for the month of August, with the exception of European flights.
 For the latter, in fact, considering the reduced number of prices detected and the erratic data due to the limited number of flights available compared to August of the last year, the prices were estimated by using the rate of change on monthly basis of the prices of Domestic flights, that did not present these problems.
-Further checks relating to this choice will be carried out in sight of the dissemination of the definitive data.